Afghan-American novelist, Oxford grad boost Bloomsbury profit

 Another title that boosted earnings was "The Bone Season", the first in a seven-part series about a dystopian Britain where Oxford is home to a penal colony.
 Author Samantha Shannon graduated from Oxford University this year.

-Bloomsbury's first-half pretax profit rose about 22 percent to 1.1 million pounds ($1.78 million).
+Bloomsbury's first-half pretax profit rose about 22 percent to 1.1 million pounds.
 Print sales rose 13 percent to 39.6 million pounds, while digital sales increased 22 percent to 5.8 million pounds.